 Joyce woke slowly.
 There was someone in her room.
 She looked over and saw him sitting quietly in the chair.
 "How long have you been here?"

 She smiled at the sound of his dear voice, the familiar British accent.
 She saw his shy smile, the way he looked down.
-She let go of his hand and pushed herself up against the pillows.
+Letting go of his hand, she pushed herself up against the pillows.
 "You don't have to come, you know."

-She smiled as she pulled off the lid, took a tentative taste.
-"Ummm.
+She smiled as she pulled off the lid and took a tentative taste.
+"Mmmm.
 Heaven.
 You're going to spoil me."